RvHeinz/Portfolio/README.md

 ## Installation & Deployment 📦
 - Clone the repository and modify the content of <b>index.html</b> according to your requirement.
-- ⚠️ Remove my Bitmoji from the navbar and use yours instead.⚠️
+- Remove my Bitmoji from the navbar and use yours instead.
-- Add or remove images from `https://www.vigneshrajagopal.me/src/` directory as per your requirement.
+- Add or remove images from `https://github.com/RvHeinz/Portfolio/tree/main/src` directory as per your requirement.
 - Push the generated code to the `master` branch of this repository.
-- ⚠️<b>NOTE:</b> Make sure to remove `analyticsId` & `google search console Id` from `<head>` tag, and set yours, if you want to use your own Google Analytics & search console account.⚠️
+- <b>NOTE:</b> Make sure to remove `analyticsId` & `google search console Id` from `<head>` tag, and set yours, if you want to use your own Google Analytics & search console account.

 ## License 📄